 Going green in your home is something that you should be doing to help give the environment the best chance possible of fighting global warming and climate change.
 And going green in your home is something that you do be doing to directly help yourself, too.
-So, go green!
+So, go green by using these useful tips!

 Get the most out of your heating